mylethidiem/Human-Activity-Recognition/README.md

-# 🧠 Human Activity Recognition Using EDA Sensor Data
+# 🧠 Human Activity Recognition

 This project focuses on **recognizing human activities** and **relative movement patterns** based on multi-sensor data (Accelerometer, Gyroscope, and EDA – Electrodermal Activity).
 It combines **exploratory data analysis (EDA)** and **feature engineering** to prepare sensor signals for model training and evaluation.-->